 When anguish reaches the bones and tears fill the night, the faithful cry for the Lord’s mercy, appeal to His steadfast love, and find confidence that He hears prayer.

 Psalm 6 argues that the faithful may suffer under the felt weight of divine displeasure, bodily weakness, soul anguish, the threat of death, prolonged tears, and enemy pressure, yet they may still cry for mercy because the Lord’s steadfast love is the ground of deliverance.
-The psalm turns when David becomes assured that the Lord has heard His weeping and accepted His prayer.
+The psalm turns when David becomes assured that the Lord has heard his weeping and accepted his prayer.
 Therefore, enemies and evildoers do not have the final word; the Lord’s mercy and justice do.

-- David’s suffering is intensified by enemies and evildoers who threaten, grieve, or exploit His weakness.
+- David’s suffering is intensified by enemies and evildoers who threaten, grieve, or exploit his weakness.
 His distress is not private only · it is lived in the presence of hostile observers.

 Psalm 6 belongs to the Davidic lament tradition and contributes to the Psalter’s theology of suffering, repentance, mercy, enemy opposition, and divine hearing.
 Canonically, it prepares for the righteous sufferer pattern, the need for mercy before God’s wrath, and the gospel hope that Christ enters death, bears wrath for sinners, rises in victory, and secures heard prayer for His people.